victorkirov/confmon/README.md

 ```

 ### **Other config value sources**
 ConfMon allows you to load parts of your schema from completely custom sources by allowing you to specify a function which will feed the value of the configuration field.
-This is dones by using the `.from(<func>, <options>)` schema class method.
+This is done by using the `.from(<func>, <options>)` schema class method.

 Note:
 These are just examples and possibly not the best way to implement global log levels, for example.
 An alternative approach could be to have a global Kubernetes ConfigMap which is mounted into the config folder for all of your deployments.
 You could have no log level specified by default allowing service to specify their own defaults, but if you had to debug an issue throughout all your services, you could update that config-map with 'INFO' or 'DEBUG' for the log level.
 There are many ways to skin a fish, the below is just one of them.